scottyviscosity/the-harsh-north/roleplaying-system.md

     - If the save fails, the character drops to -10 HP and is dead.
 A `Fate Point` may still be used to be "left for dead."

 ## Healing

 **[House Rule] Max natural healing:** When calculating natural healing, always take the maximum value.

+**[House Rule] Daily healing die:** Once per day, you may role a single hit die during a long rest to heal that many hitpoints.
+This represents your character's resilience and drive to continue in the face of minor wounds others would be unable to shrug off.

 ## House Rule: Damage Fatigue and Exhaustion
 The goal of this rule is to make low health actually impact how characters can perform.
 Rather than giving a blanket penalty across the board like other systems (L5R for example), we will instead apply fatigue and exhaustion effects when a player drops at or below a certain percent of their maximum hitpoint value.